-Although the ideal clothing to wear on a bike is lycra, with its snug fit, wicking properties and perfectly padded shorts, what do you wear if you don’t want to look like a cyclist?
+The ideal clothing to wear on a bike is lycra.
+It has a snug fit, wicking properties and perfectly padded shorts.
+But what do you wear if you don’t want to look like a cyclist?
 With many big clothing brands now trying to get in on the cycling boom there are more options than ever.
 Sometimes it’s just not practical to wear lycra.

 You can wear any clothes on a bike, in summer it’s a far easier option.
-If you have a good weather forecast all you need is some cargo shorts, a breathable t-shirt and maybe a light jacket just in case.
-Of course, you’ll also want to either have flat pedals or spd pedals and shoes that offer a little more practicality once you’re off the bike.
+If you have a good weather forecast all you need is some cargo shorts, a breathable t-shirt and maybe a light jacket.
+Of course, you’ll also want to either have flat or spd pedals and shoes that you can walk in once you’re off the bike.

 When the forecast isn’t so good, or you plan on cycling year round, then you might need to think a bit harder.
 Brands like Vulpine, Meccanica, Road Rags, Rapha and the Giro New Road range have a great selection of clothing designed for on and off the bike.

-Reflective strips or material will be used and placed to be effective on the bike but not too obvious when in a meeting.
-Luggage may have pockets and straps designed to secure certain cycling essentials like locks and pumps.
-Lightweight, breathable materials will be used; Merino for warmth and the reduction of odours and waterproofing treatments and fabrics for when you get caught in a shower.
+Reflective strips or material will be used.
+They’ll be positioned to be effective on the bike but not too obvious when in a meeting.
+Luggage will have pockets and straps designed to secure certain cycling essentials like locks and pumps.
+Lightweight, breathable materials will be used.
+Merino and bamboo are often used for warmth and the reduction of odours.
+Fabrics are either waterproof, or treated with waterproof solution for when you get caught in a shower.

 Generally the same applies as to a lycra based wardrobe.
 You should wear a wickable base layer to pull the sweat away from your body.
 Merino makes a good base layer because it wicks away sweat, insulates against hot or cold temperatures, and has natural properties that help control odour.
 Then a breathable top layer which ideally has pockets that are closed with either zip or velcro.